philrussel21/t2a1/README.md

 -   **React**
     -   React is an open-source JavasScript library that is used to make interactive User Interface (UI) easier.
 [Source](https://reactjs.org/)
 -   **jQuery**
-    -   jQuery is a free, open-source lightweight JavaScript library to simplify HTML DOM tree manipulation, event handling, CSS and their animations, utilities and AJAX.
+    -   jQuery is a free, open-source, and lightweight JavaScript library to simplify HTML DOM tree manipulation, event handling, CSS and their animations, utilities and AJAX.
 [Source](https://www.w3schools.com/jquery/jquery_intro.asp)
 -   **jQuery UI**
     -   A collection of graphical user interfaces (GUIs) for interactions, effects, widgets and themes implemented with jQuery JavaScript library.
 [Source](https://jqueryui.com/)
 -   **Select2**